The procedure · twelve steps · driver-side

 The fix is in the order: with the tire on the pavement, break each nut loose by a half turn (enough to confirm it's moving).
 Then jack the car up.
 Then fully unscrew the nuts — the hard part is already done, and a suspended wheel is fine for unscrewing, it just can't start loose.

-Why use wheel chocks — isn't the parking brake enough?
+Why chocks beat the parking brake alone

 The parking brake holds one axle.
 The car has two.